Updated Date: June 13, 2022

 Customer acquisition and retention all cycles back to the quality of your marketing.
 No matter what type of business you run, your ability to reach customers can be the driving factor that increases sales.
 However, not all marketing efforts are created equal.

-How Does Service-Based Marketing Differ From Product-Based Marketing?
+How Does Service-Based Business Marketing Differ From Product-Based Marketing?

 Businesses typically focus on one of two revenue streams: products or services.
 A product might be a kitchen sink, while the service is the plumber who repairs it.
 Each concept calls for a different approach to marketing.